 Visit to the tree planting site

 Our tree farm stretches over 453 hectares across seven sites in North Perth, Western Australia.
+All farms have been certified by “Responsible Wood,” an Australian not-for-profit that sets globally recognised standards for managing forests sustainably and member of PEFC*1 International.
 The trees we plant are eucalyptus, which grow more than three meters a year, and can be harvested in ten years.
 Local staff from WAPRES (the largest tree plantation operator in Western Australia) , our partner for operations such as selecting land with good soil and introducing appropriate pest/weed control, which manage the tree plantations and regularly carry out regular upkeep.

 Cooperation with suppliers to reduce environmental footprint in the papermaking and printing stages